-During his career, Noel has released a lot of singles.
+During his long career, Noel released a lot of singles.
 The vast majority of them are listed here.

 EMI EP (1958)